-Gerry Shaffer Jr., a 23-year-old Far Northeast man convicted on Monday of involuntary manslaughter in the road-rage death of another man, will find out on March 8 whether he must serve jail time.
+A jury on Monday convicted a 23-year-old Far Northeast man of involuntary manslaughter in the road-rage death of another man.

-The time on house arrest does not count toward his possible jail time, but the several months he spent in jail before making bail do count.
+Shaffer, who is on house arrest, will be sentenced on March 8.
+The time on house arrest does not count toward his possible jail time, but the six months he spent in jail before making bail does count.

-Shaffer was charged in the death of Wallace, 54, of the 3900 block of Patrician Drive.
-Wallace passed away 12 days after an altercation with the defendant and his father in April 2010 at the intersection of Knights and Fairdale roads.
+Mark Wallace, 54, died 12 days after an altercation with Shaffer and his father in April 2010 at the intersection of Knights and Fairdale roads in Millbrook.

-What exactly happened in the early evening of Thursday, April 8, 2010 was at issue.
+What exactly happened in the early evening of April 8, 2010 is at issue.

 Shaffer Sr., a Philadelphia fireman, was driving east on Fairdale Road when he honked his horn at Wallace, a pedestrian.
-Shaffer Jr., referred to by the defense as “Little Gerry,” was a passenger in his dad’s car.
+Shaffer Jr. was a passenger in his dad’s car.

 The elder Shaffer and Wallace exchanged unpleasantries, with the pedestrian insisting he had the right of way.